Transactive Framework for Dynamic Energy Storage Allocation for Critical Load Management: INTRODUCTION

 The major contributions are summarized below:

-(i) We study a TES framework with multiple prosumers managed by DSO, allowing energy sharing with each other, to provide a solution to the problem of meeting power demand of each prosumer in real-time with provable guarantees, in the presence of stochasticity of the renewable energy sources.
+(i) We study a TES framework with multiple prosumers managed by DSO to provide a solution to the problem of meeting power demand of each prosumer in real-time with provable guarantees, in the presence of stochasticity of the renewable energy sources.
 Such a guarantee is essential for critical applications.

 (ii) We also provide exact solutions for continuous time resource allocations for the DSO to manage renewable and battery resources, eliminating risks of underproduction and overproduction in the presence of uncertainty in renewable generation.
 Our solution builds upon stochastic control techniques and we also provide an approximation algorithm for discrete time resource management.
 We remark that such a solution is pertinent for supporting critical infrastructures.